Discover Cape Point’s dramatic cliffs, pristine beaches, and unique wildlife. Spot penguins, whales, and more on this unforgettable private tour.

 -

 Noordhoek - Located at the southern end of Chapman’s Peak Drive, Noordhoek is a lively rural and artistic community just 25 minutes south of Cape Town.
-It remains the last truly rural area and country village in the Cape Peninsula, offering a peaceful country lifestyle with a vibrant village atmosphere.
+It is the last truly rural area in the Cape Peninsula, offering a peaceful country lifestyle with a vibrant village atmosphere.
+Horse-riding on Noordhoek Beach is a popular activity, and Noordhoek Farm Village is a central hub for accommodation, dining, shopping, and entertainment.
+The Red Herring Trading Post is another favored spot for shopping and dining.
+Vineyards and vegetable farming are making a comeback in Noordhoek, with indigenous Cape Fynbos, including rare Milkwood and Yellowwood trees, covering the surrounding mountains and extending to the coastal plain and wetlands.

 -